 As I mentioned above, the watch is not just designed for your wrist, it can also be removed from its case and placed in the included dashboard holder or table-top display.
 The model we reviewed only came with the watch case, and so we did not test the other two included holders.
 We did, however, get to test the watch both mounted in the wristwatch case and outside of the case.

 Mounted in its wrist case the watch measures 46 mm in diameter, 16.5 mm thick, with a distance of 52 mm lug-to-lug.
 The total weight including the strap is 138 grams.
 Out of its case, the watch measures 45 mm in diameter, 16.5 mm thick, with a weight of 91.9 grams.
-The top-mounted (“bull-head”), vintage style ridged onion-shaped crown measures 8 mm across.
+The top-mounted (“bull-head”), vintage-style ridged onion-shaped crown measures 8 mm across.
 The crown is a push-in design.
-Water resistance is 100 meters.
+Water-resistance is rated to 100 meters.
 Interlug width is 22 mm, and the included beige perforated leather strap tapers to 19 mm at the buckle.

 To achieve such an incredible level of accuracy from a mechanical watch – the Mikrograph uses two regulating assortments.
 One beats at 28,800 vibrations per hour (or 4Hz) and regulates the timekeeping.
 The other, crucially, beats at 360,000 vibrations per hour (or 50Hz) and regulates the chronograph.
 This “dual balance” system provides separation which prevents any negative effects on the timekeeping regulation when you run the chronograph.